sysu-xin-lab/Corn_segmentation/README.md

 1. All data and codes are listed in the folder /data. "testdata_original.txt" is the test data in the form of XYZ.

-2. Because the PointCNN only supports a specific number of points (2048) as the input data, we divide the testdata into grids, and normalize the points in each grid by running the following matlab code:
+2. Because the PointCNN only supports a specific number of points (2048) as input, we divide the testdata into grids, and normalize the points in each grid by running the following matlab code:
     ```
     proc_1_normalizeTestdata.m
     ```